usnistgov/ambench/README.md

 # Additive Manufacturing Benchmark Code Repository

+## About
 This repository is setup for code sharing in support of the [NIST AMBench 2022 project](https://www.nist.gov/ambench).
+Code and scripts shared in this repository are categorized into three groups, each of which is located in its own folder in this repository.

+### ContributedCodeANDScripts

+   Analysis code and scripts which make use of the AM Bench 2022 data but are not developed as part of the AM Bench project.
+### MetadataModel

+   An [XML Schema](https://www.w3.org/XML/Schema) of a data model which describes the AM Bench 2022 data and Python scripts which translate the AM Bench metadata entered in tabular format to XML documents conforming to this XML schema, and uploading the XML schema and XML documents into [AM Bench 2022 CDCS](https://ambench2022.nist.gov/) database.
+For more information about MetadataModel, please see ```AMBench2022/MetadataModel/README.md```.

+### ReferenceCodeANDScripts

+   Analysis code and scripts developed as part of the AM Bench 2022 project.

 ## How to Use this Repository
-### Software description
-Codes and scripts in this repository are categorized into three groups, each of which is shared in its own folder as described below.
-* ContributedCodeANDScripts

-   Analysis codes and scripts which make use of the AM Bench 2022 data but are not developed as part of the AM Bench project.
-* MetadataModel

-   The [XML Schema](https://www.w3.org/XML/Schema) of a data model that describes the AM Bench 2022 data and the python scripts translating AM Bench metadata to XML documents conforming to this XML schema.

-   The data model is an abstraction of the metadata which describe the build processes and their resulting specimens and the measurements made on these in the context of the AM Bench 2022 project.
-The schema was designed to support typical science questions which users of a database with metadata about the AM Bench results might wish to pose.
-The metadata include identifiers assigned to build products, derived specimens, and measurements; links to relevant journal publications, documents, and illustrations; provenance of specimens such as source materials and details of the build process; measurement geometry, instruments and other configurations used in measurements; and access information to raw and processed data as well as analysis descriptions of these datasets.
-The metadata are provided by the contributors to the AM Bench project.
-They entered values for the metadata fields for an AM Bench measurement, specimen or build process in tabular spreadsheets.

-   The python scripts published in this folder translate these metadata entries to XML documents compliant with the schema.
-The generated XML documents are loaded into a [CDCS](https://www.nist.gov/itl/ssd/information-systems-group/configurable-data-curation-system-cdcs/about-cdcs) database with a persistent identifier (PID) assigned by the database.

-* ReferenceCodeANDScripts

-   Analysis codes and scripts developed as part of the AM Bench 2022 project

-### How to run codes and scripts
+### How to run code and scripts
+#### SciServer
 Some of the AM Bench data sets are large (> 1 TB) and may require processing to extract desired quantities.
-Since it is impractical to require all AM Bench users to download such large datasets and to develop all their own codes for extracting meaningful results, the AM Bench project is providing with [SciServer](https://sciserver.org/) to provide server-side processing through SciServer Compute.
+Since it is impractical to require all AM Bench users to download such large datasets and to develop all their own code for extracting meaningful results, the AM Bench project is providing with [SciServer](https://sciserver.org/) to provide __server-side processing through SciServer Compute__.

 AM Bench users can register to SciServer to use virtual machines that include Jupyter notebooks and pre-installed software packages for AM Bench data analysis.
 A mirror of the AM Bench public measurement data on the [NIST  Public Data Repository(PDR)](https://data.nist.gov/pdr/about) is maintained on the SciServer platform and search features are available.
-For further details on AM Bench data on SciServer please see https://sciserver.org/datasets/ambench/#sciserver.
-For the step-by-step instructions to how to run analyze data on SciServer in container enviroments please see
+In addition, all the code and scripts in this repository are also available in SciServer.
+For detailed instructions on how to use AM Bench data with SciServer, see our [Getting started with AM Bench](https://sciserver.org/support/getting-started-ambench/) page.

+#### Running code and scripts in local environment
+* Since software requirements including their installation depend individual software please follow the instructions provided by code owners.

 <!--
    - Statements of purpose and maturity